-Ask your child what he/she would like to do.
-Help him/her brainstorm.
-Ask how he/she plans to achieve a given task.
+Ask your child what he would like to do.
+Help him brainstorm.
+Ask how he plans to achieve a given task.
 Let your child know of the consequences.
-Let children know that, through their actions, they are responsible for consequences.
+Let him know that, through his actions, he is responsible for the consequences of his behavior.

-Providing multiple options for achieving a task also enables children to feel as though they at the origin of their behaviour.
+Providing multiple options for achieving a task also helps your child feel that he is at the origin of his behavior.

 2) Bernard Weiner – Teach your child the importance of effort

 Weiner largely developed the attribution theory initially introduced by Fritz Heider.